Alberto López Ortega

 I specialize in comparative politics, electoral behavior, representation, and public opinion.
 I co-direct the electoral prediction market Predilect and co-lead WG1 at COST Action LGBTI+ Social and Economic (in)equalities (CA19103).
 Previously, I earned my Ph.D. in Political Science from the University of Zurich.

-My research focuses on two key and interconnected challenges that modern democracies face: identity-based polarization and the erosion of sociocultural attitudes, particularly concerning LGBTQ+ perspectives, towards liberal democracy.
-I have also specialized in understanding the discrimination patterns against LGBTQ+ and other minority political candidates in the European context.
+My research focuses on two key and interconnected challenges that modern democracies face: identity-based polarization and the erosion of sociocultural attitudes, particularly concerning LGBTQ+ perspectives in relation to liberal democracy.
+I have also specialized in understanding the discrimination patterns against LGBTQ+ and other minority political candidates within the European context.
 My methodological expertise is in quantitative techniques, with a specific emphasis on experimental survey methods.

 selected publications